What leads to income tax raids, searches and seizures?

 Similarly, one should not keep any unaccounted or undisclosed money, property or income popularly known as black money.
 All unaccounted income, should be declared.
 If such a disclosure is made before its detection by the Income Tax Department, the chances of being trapped in a tax raid are minimised.
 A tax raid may also be conducted against a person in possession of undisclosed income or property not belonging to him but to someone else.
 It is therefore important for a person who is in possession or in custody of someone else’s jewellery or other valuables, etc. to ensure that they are duly accounted for.

 It is always better to make a full and true disclosure of one’s income, whether taxable or fully or partially exempt, in the income tax return filed.
 This ensures compliance with the statutory provisions of the Income Tax Law.
-Similarly, a person’s wealth should be properly disclosed to the Wealth Tax Officer.
 It is advisable to disclose all items of wealth, taxable as well as non-taxable, so that the Assessing Officer is in possession of the information.
 These measures go a long way in preventing a tax raid.

 As stated earlier, non-compliance with the summons issued under Section 142(1) by the Assessing Officer for the production of books of account or other documents might result in an income tax raid.
 It is, therefore, absolutely necessary to fairly and properly comply with the summons.
 Wherever this is not possible, proper adjournment should be sought.
 Similarly, a written summons or notice has been wrongly issued or addressed, the recipient should promptly inform the Assessing Officer about the correct state of affairs.
 Such co-operation on the part of a person, whether he is an income tax assessee or not, will ensure prevention of a raid.

 There is, frequently, confusion about the declaration of exempted income or wealth.
-It is advisable for an assessee to declare the nature and source of such non-taxable income or other receipts in the income tax and wealth tax returns, or in a statement enclosed with the returns.
+It is advisable for an assessee to declare the nature and source of such non-taxable income or other receipts in the income tax returns, or in a statement enclosed with the returns.
 When the entire picture is placed before the Assessing Officer, there is little scope or raid on the grounds of possessing undisclosed income.
-In view of the relaxed wealth tax exemption limit, many will now be outside the wealth tax net, hence they may enclose their statement of wealth with the income tax return.

 It is vital to preserve important vouchers and/or other documentary evidence as proof for their acquisition.
 All vouchers of movable and immovable assets in excess of Rs.
 1,000 per item must be preserved.
 Similarly, all bills or memos for items of precious stones, new or old jewellery or gold ornaments, etc. purchased from the market or from another person, should be obtained and preserved after paying the proper sales-tax or any other tax to avoid risk of their being seized.
 Where gold ornaments or jewellery have not been purchased by the owner but have been acquired by way of a gift on some ceremonial occasion or otherwise it is advisable that certificates carefully preserved.
 This is necessary to prove the acquisition of such assets in case an inadvertent income tax raid takes place and the assessee is called upon to prove the nature and source of acquisition.